 • Net weight or volume

-• Online orders with in-state delivery or pickup
+• Online orders with in-state pickup or delivery; in-state shipping allowed for non-perishable items

 5. Practice Safe Food Handling